status-im/nimbus-eth2/docs/the_nimbus_book/src/consensus-light-client.md

     Otherwise, for example if the bottom-most slot was `Missed`, go back and pick a different epoch.

 !!! warning
-    Selecting a block root from an untrusted source or using an outdated block root may lead to the light client syncing to an unexpected state.
+    Selecting a block root from an untrusted source or using an outdated block root may lead to the consensus light client syncing to an unexpected state.
-    If that happens, stop the light client and restart it with a new trusted block root.
+    If that happens, stop the consensus light client and restart it with a new trusted block root.
     Depending on the EL client, its database must be deleted and sync restarted from scratch.

-### 2. Starting the light client
+### 2. Starting the consensus light client

-To start the light client, run the following commands (inserting your own trusted block root):
+To start the consensus light client, run the following commands (inserting your own trusted block root):

 === "Mainnet"
     ```sh